Mrs Helen Fox

 The health visitor is involved in teaching everyone in the family about healthy living, starting with the mother and her new baby.
 He or she contributes to the growth of a healthy child and is able to recognise the needs of families in cases where people perhaps may not be fully aware of health risks.

 The community midwife is involved in providing care for a mother before delivery and until the new baby is two weeks old.
+If you have a positive pregnancy test, you can self refer directly to the midwife by contacting the hospital of your choice via phone.

 Community Psychiatric Nurse